-How to minimise light pollution?
+minimise light pollution

 Outdoor lighting has many specific requirements, from making people feel safe at night to creating stunning visual displays.
 But it is the responsibility of those creating urban luminaires and lighting designs to ensure that light pollution is kept to a minimum in external areas.